Install Jetson Software with SDK Manager#

 3. Enable the checkbox to accept the terms and conditions of the license agreements.

-4. If you want SDK Manager to download all setup files to a location other than the default path, go to the Download & Install Options located at the bottom of the screen, then select the path you want to use.
+4. If you want SDK Manager to download all setup files to a location other than the default path, go to the Download folder located at the bottom of the screen, then update the path you want to use.

-For more information about the Download & Install Options, refer to Offline Install.
+For more information about the Download and Install folders, refer to Offline Install.

 5. Select Continue to proceed to the next step.